jraiskin/Automated_categorization_medication/log_progress_lab.md

 - **2/3:**
 Try and secure a work-station in CAB E81.
 Focus on state-of-the-art, no so much on a review of methods.
-Set up connection to math deprtment cluster, have TF1.0! (see _commands_).
+Set up connection to math department cluster, have TF1.0! (see _commands_).
 Finished writing about feed-forward NN, backprop (shallow).
 [Convert ris to bib file] (https://www.bruot.org/ris2bib/)
 Todo: